Waste Treatment

 Wastewater Treatment

-Wastewater can be first treated close in its primary storage area like in septic tanks and aerobic treatment systems.
+Wastewater can be first treated close in its primary storage area like septic tanks and aerobic treatment systems.
 The water can be collected there and then transported to various water treatment plants through water pipes.

 There are basically six different methods through which wastewater is cleaned and turned into reusable water.
 These methods used various techniques to clean water and their results vary according to the quality of water.